theupdateframework/pep-on-pypi-with-tuf/README.rst

 --------------------------------

-A key compromise means that a threshold of keys (belonging to the metadata roles on PyPI), as well as PyPI infrastructure, has been compromised and used to sign new metadata on PyPI.
+A key compromise means that a threshold of keys (belonging to the metadata roles on PyPI), as well as the PyPI infrastructure, have been compromised and used to sign new metadata on PyPI.

 If a threshold number of *timestamp*, *snapshot*, or *bins* keys have been compromised, then PyPI MUST take the following steps: